-Christina Marrongeli had back surgery in 2015 and upon waking she had second and third-degree burns on her upper thigh and what appeared to be surgical tool imprints on her skin.
+A Mississippi woman had back surgery in 2015 and upon waking, found she had second and third-degree burns on her upper thigh and what appeared to be surgical tool imprints on her skin.
 Her medical record relating to the surgery made no mention of anything occurring in the region.

-Marrongeli contacted the Mississippi Board of Medical Licensure and attended one of their meetings to express concern regarding her complaint.
+The patient contacted the Mississippi Board of Medical Licensure and attended one of their meetings to express concern.
 Charles Miles, the Board President, explained that they are not the entity that handles medical liability problems.
 Instead, they focus on licensing and only get involved in situations where a problem is habitual.
-Marrongelli explained that recently two other women have complained about situations involving the same surgeon.
+The patient explained that recently two other patients have complained about situations involving the same surgeon.

 The women began communicating and records were reviewed regarding Dr. Lewis.
 Vesta Hathaway was a patient of his that had a lateral spinal fusion in 2004.
 She says that the doctor had overlooked a loose bone chip caused by the procedure, which later resulted in severe nerve damage, paralysis in one leg and persistent pain that requires her to use a walker for assistance.

 In her initial medical malpractice trial, the jury was unable to reach a verdict.
 A year later, a second trial resulted in a jury finding that Lewis was not negligent in the matter and the Supreme Court denied the opportunity for a new trial.

 Kasey Moore-Byrd was the wife of a spinal surgery patient of Dr. Lewis that believes the surgery led to his death that was discussed in a 2011 Wall Street Journal article.
 The women are now increasing awareness about the physician in hopes of uncovering other victims.